 Interprofessional Clinician Program

-Accepting Applications
+Accepting Application

-The Interprofessional Clinician Program (ICP) Award provides non-faculty staff at Stanford Medicine Children’s Health the opportunity to design, develop and implement a research study that advances and improves patient care outcomes.
+The Interprofessional Clinician Program (ICP) Award provides non-faculty staff at Stanford Medicine Children’s Health the opportunity to design, develop, and implement a research study that advances and improves patient care outcomes.

-Applicants may include staff from Patient Care Services, Child Life, Pharmacy, and Rehabilitation Services.
+Eligible applicants include staff from Patient Care Services, Child Life, Pharmacy, and Rehabilitation Services.
 Research projects should focus on novel approaches to improving clinical care for mothers, babies, and children.

 Funding Details

-The ICP award offers recipients up to 200 hours in MCHRI Clinical Research Coordinator (CRC) services and provides up to 200 hours of protected time away from clinical duties through the Patient Care Services and/or the Department of Nursing Research and EBP per grant.
+• Up to 200 hours of protected time away from clinical duties through the Patient Care Services and/or the Department of Nursing Research and EBP per grant.

-The performance period is up to 18 months and the project proposed must be feasible within this timeframe.
+The performance period is up to 18 months, and the project proposed must be feasible within this timeframe.

-AWARD START DATE
+START DATE

 July 1, 2024